VijetaPriya47/Ride-Sharing-Microservices-Backend/README.md

 A production-oriented microservices architecture for a ride-sharing platform, implementing real-time driver matching, route optimization, and payment processing.
 Built with Go, gRPC, RabbitMQ, and deployed on Kubernetes.

-> **Learning Journey**: Developed as part of a comprehensive microservices course by [Tiago Taquelim](https://github.com/SelfMadeEngineerCode/), with additional enhancements and production considerations.

 ## 🎯 Project Overview